Does a growing embryo always look like a tiny human?

 Then, the muscles of the uterus start contracting.
 The contractions get stronger and closer together.
 They may go on for hours.
 Eventually, the contractions squeeze the baby out of the uterus.
 Once the baby enters the vagina, the mother starts pushing.
 She soon pushes the baby through the vagina and out of her body.

 As soon as the baby is born, the umbilical cord is cut.
 After the cord is cut, the baby can no longer get rid of carbon dioxide through the cord and placenta.
 As a result, carbon dioxide builds up in the baby’s blood.
 This triggers the baby to start breathing.
 The amniotic sac and placenta pass through the vagina and out of the body shortly after the birth of the baby.

-- fetus : Developing human baby at least eight weeks after fertilization.
+fetus: Developing human baby at least 8 weeks after fertilization.

-- umbilical cord : Tube that connects the fetus to the placenta.
+umbilical cord: The tube that connects the fetus to the placenta.